Wallkill Valley Rail Trail

 Photo op!
 Continue onward to the Rosendale Trestle, once the tallest bridge in the world at 150 feet above Route 213 and Rondout Creek, and savor the lovely view of Joppenbergh Mountain and the Shawangunk Ridge.

 On the south side, take a 10-minute side trip to Rosendale: Exit off Mountain Road, hang a left to Keator and follow it around to make a right on Route 213/Main Street.
 (If you’re on foot, descend stone steps to take a direct pedestrian path.)
 Sink into an armchair with a good read at Postmark Books.
 Savor a vegetarian brunch at The Rosendale Café.
 If you’d rather have a mid-morning snack, The Alternative Baker is the perfect stop for lemon bundt cake, scones, and muffins.
-Or fuel up at Market Market Café for burgers, Vietnamese sandwiches, and the deviled egg of the day.
 The return trip is a tad hilly.

 Head one mile south and brake at the Friday-through-Sunday Rail Trail Café, a seasonal, outdoor, cash-only eatery known for scrumptious salads and wood-fired pizza.
 It’s about a three-mile (15-minute) ride from here to the Wallkill River, where the bridge is out.
 Retrace your steps (almost 11 miles, or one hour back to your starting point).